Customised Plans with a money-back guarantee.

 A: At the moment, no. We only provide plans that are 12 weeks long.
 Having said that, if, say, you have an event goal in 5 weeks, we'll build the first 5 weeks of your plan toward that goal and then the remaining weeks based on whatever else you'd like to accomplish, whether that's recovery or starting to build toward something else.

 Q: Can I buy a plan that is longer than 12 weeks?

-A: Yes, but only in 12-week blocks.
-So if you have, say, an event in 18 weeks, we'll build the first 12 weeks with that goal in mind.
+A: Yes, but only as an Advanced Multisport / Full Course Tri Plan, which is 16-weeks long.
+All other plans are in 12-week blocks.
+So if you have an event in 18 weeks, we'll build the first 12 weeks with that goal in mind.
 Then, at the end of that plan, you'll have another call with your coach to design the second 12 weeks, which would have 6 weeks of leading to your event and the rest of the plans based on what you'd like to accomplish after the event.

 Q: I really can't plan more than a few weeks out -- is this going to work for me?

 A: Probably not.
 If you think your situation is going to change frequently and you'll need to change your plan often, then you'd be better off with our personal coaching service, launching later this year (see the last question in this FAQ list for more information on that).

 Q: Do I need to pay for a Sufferfest App subscription if I get a customised plan?

 A: Yes.
 If you don't have one yet, you can subscribe to The Sufferfest™ App here.

 Q: Do I need a premium TrainingPeaks account to use this service?